Use Kalshi promo code 'SBR' for bonus.

 Current Kalshi bonuses & promotions

-You can claim a $10 bonus using our exclusive Kalshi promo code SBR during registration.
-The minimum deposit is $1, and you must complete $10 worth of trades on the platform before receiving the bonus.
+You can claim a $20 bonus using our exclusive Kalshi promo code SBR during registration.
+The minimum deposit is $10, but you must complete $20 worth of trades on the platform to receive the bonus.

-Meanwhile, the Kalshi referral offer rewards you for inviting another user.
-Once they join using your link and make $100 in trades, you both receive a $25 bonus.
+The Kalshi referral offer rewards you for inviting other users.
+Once your friend joins using your link and makes $100 in trades, you'll both receive a $25 bonus.
 You can invite up to 40 referrals for a maximum $1,000 bonus.

 Users may also earn rewards for volume and liquidity contributions.
 As you place resting orders, Kalshi will rank them based on size and distance to the best prices, and you’ll earn a share of the reward pool.
 You can rack up to $1,000 in rewards per day.